 Here are some facts about avocados that make them one of the healthiest foods you can eat:

 Here are some of my newest recipes that feature avocados.
-The Guacamole and Cashew Dips are from my new book, The AGE BEAUTIFULLY Cookbook, which just won Gourmand’s ‘Best in the World’ Award for Innovation.
+The Guacamole and Cashew Dips are from my book, The AGE BEAUTIFULLY Cookbook, which won Gourmand’s ‘Best in the World’ Award for Innovation.
 With these delicious recipes, you won’t just benefit from this nutrient-dense food, but the other ingredients will help keep you feeling young and vibrant.

 This creamy dip is delicious on crackers or raw vegetables.
 If you thin it out with more water, you can use it as a dressing for salads or steamed vegetables.